ankaAR/bestiario5e/_creatures/giant-crocodile.md

 ***Multiataque.*** The crocodile makes two attacks: one with its bite and one with its tail.

-***Bite.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies, un objetivo.
-Impacto: 21 (3d10 + 5) piercing damage, and the target is grappled (escape DC 16).
+***Mordisco.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 5 pies, un objetivo.
+Impacto: 21 (3d10 + 5) puntos de daño perforante, and the target is grappled (escape DC 16).
 Until this grapple ends, the target is restrained, and the crocodile can't bite another target.

 ***Cola.*** Ataque de arma cuerpo a cuerpo: +8 al ataque, alcance 10 ft., one target not grappled by the crocodile.
 Hit: 14 (2d8 + 5) puntos de daño contundente.
 If the target is a creature, it must succeed on a DC 16 Strength saving throw or be knocked prone.